 It's the Wonder Bread of fiction.

 I have a degree in Creative Writing.
 I graduated Summa Cum Laude from SFSU's fairly well-respected undergraduate CW program this Spring (2012).
 Technically that’s a “lit heavy” English degree “with emphasis in Creative Writing," which means I wrote my share of literary criticism when I wasn’t writing creatively.
 I know some people take Creative Writing for an easy degree, but I looked for the professors who demanded excellence and had a reputation for eating undergrads.
 When I found them, I took everything they taught.
 I didn’t get a 3.94 because I was coasting.
-I also didn’t take 18 more CW units than I needed to for my major because I just wanted to slam out a degree and bug out.
+I also didn’t slam out a degree and bug out.
+In fact, I was 21 creative writing units over what I needed to graduate and my dean was basically shooing me out the door with narrowed eyes since I was on a Pell Grant. ("Sure, Detective Fiction can fill in for your "genre" requirement even though you're supposed to take a Poetry or Drama class.
+Let's go with that.
+Now fucking graduate already!")
 I went back to school in my thirties to hone my craft and I decided to suck the marrow from the bones of every class I took.
-I even got some administrative side eye for how many non-essential classes I was taking on a Pell grant.
 The point is, I picked up a couple of things while I was there.

 I’ve been a managing editor of a literary magazine.
-It wasn't the happiest time of my life, and I'm pretty sure my EIC was actively trying to make me cry, but I learned a lot, especially about how and why things get picked for publication.
+It wasn't the happiest time of my life, and I'm pretty sure my EIC was actively trying to make me cry, but I learned a lot, especially about the business of writing and how and why things get picked for publication.

-I teach ESL and Developmental English.
-Teaching it has been the most liberating experience on the technical end of my writing that I could have imagined, and it’s brought a lot of cultural and linguistic nuance into my world and into my writing.
+I taught ESL and Developmental English for years (and only recently gave it up when writing started paying the bills).
+Teaching it was one of the most liberating experience on the technical end of my writing that I could have imagined, and it’s brought a lot of cultural and linguistic nuance into my world and into my writing, and calmed my fear that my grammar was far more important than what I was writing.

 So very, very badly.